|

 the Celtic nations.
 The Cornish, the Welsh, the Manx, the Irish, the

 Bretons, they all have their own tartans.
+In

 the long term Scotland’s political, commercial and financial concerns